malalalalala/delilah-resto/README.md

 ## Set up the data base

-Open a new query in mysql and execute the queries in the BDcreation.sql file located in the resources folder.
+Open a new query in mysql and execute the queries in the **BDcreation.sql** file located in the resources folder (https://github.com/lauramosdim/delilah-resto/blob/master/resources/BDcreation.sql).
 The tables will be empty and you need to insert data in all of them before testing the API.

 ## Run the API
 Initialize the Server.